RMITLibrary/easy_cite/markdown/rmitharvard.md

 **For an artwork or image you created yourself**

-> {.figure-text}Produced by the author, Figure 1 illustrates their own drawing of a car created in AutoCAD in 2020. {/.figure-text}
+> Produced by the author, Figure 1 illustrates their own drawing of a car created in AutoCAD in 2020.

-> {.figure-text}The author’s own initial sketch of a floral summer dress was made for Melbourne Fashion Week 2022 (see Figure 2). {/.figure-text}
+> The author’s own initial sketch of a floral summer dress was made for Melbourne Fashion Week 2022 (see Figure 2).

-> {.figure-text}Figure 3 shows the author’s own photograph of a leaf taken close-up in 2021. {/.figure-text}
+> Figure 3 shows the author’s own photograph of a leaf taken close-up in 2021.

 **For an artwork or image you reproduced from other sources**

-> {.figure-text}The exhibition *Gabrielle Chanel.
-Fashion manifesto* displays the Chanel's (1925) little black dress in silk organza transformed black from being the colour of mourning to the height of chic and modernity (see Figure 11). {/.figure-text}
+> The exhibition *Gabrielle Chanel.
+Fashion manifesto* displays the Chanel's (1925) little black dress in silk organza transformed black from being the colour of mourning to the height of chic and modernity (see Figure 11).

-> {.figure-text}The purchase of Pollock's (1952) *Blue poles*, as seen in Figure 12, created great controversy regarding the value of abstract art when it was purchased for the National Gallery of Australia. {/.figure-text}
+> The purchase of Pollock's (1952) *Blue poles*, as seen in Figure 12, created great controversy regarding the value of abstract art when it was purchased for the National Gallery of Australia.

-> {.figure-text}As illustrated in Figure 5, the painting *Swanston Street from the bridge* (Burn 1861) depicts Melbourne's growth into a city of domes and spires. {/.figure-text}
+> As illustrated in Figure 5, the painting *Swanston Street from the bridge* (Burn 1861) depicts Melbourne's growth into a city of domes and spires.

-> {.figure-text}As depicted in Figure 3, *Tapestry with dragons and flowers* (11th-12th century) suggests... {/.figure-text}
+> As depicted in Figure 3, *Tapestry with dragons and flowers* (11th-12th century) suggests...

-> {.figure-text}Figure 3 depicts...(*Tapestry with dragons and flowers* 11th-12th century) {/.figure-text}
+> Figure 3 depicts...(*Tapestry with dragons and flowers* 11th-12th century)

-> {.figure-text}As shown by Figure 9, *Melbourne and its suburbs: map 1*...(Kearney 1855). {/.figure-text}
+> As shown by Figure 9, *Melbourne and its suburbs: map 1*...(Kearney 1855).

-> {.figure-text}As illustrated in Figure 10, *Plenty Road Bundoora 3083* highlights...(DTP 2020). {/.figure-text}
+> As illustrated in Figure 10, *Plenty Road Bundoora 3083* highlights...(DTP 2020).

 #### Reference list entry

 **For an artwork or image you created yourself**

-Although artwork or images you create yourself are not usually included in the reference list, check with your lecturer or supervisor’s requirements.
+Although artwork or images you create yourself are not usually included in the reference list, check with your teacher, lecturer or supervisor’s requirements.

 **For an artwork or image you reproduced from other sources**